 Classroom and Group Activities

 There are so many ways to incorporate The House That She Built into your classroom or group activities.
-If you'd like to inquire about having the author and illustrator visit your class in-person or via Zoom, please reach out through our contact page, we'd love to set something up!
+If you'd like to inquire about having the author and illustrator visit your class in-person or via Zoom, check out our Events & Curriculum, and then reach out through our contact page, we'd love to set something up!

 What People Are Saying: